Contra Dance Music: A Working Musician's Guide

 Structure in Irish tunes (Internet Archive version) installment 1 of Traditional fiddle music by Mark Simos

-Jon Weinberg has a handout for dulcimer players on how to play well with others.
+♪ Jon Weinberg has a handout (Internet Archive version) for dulcimer players on how to play well with others.
 Some of the advice he gives can be used by any folk musician.
 Specifically: listen not just to yourself but to the others and the mix.
 Listen to how the tune is being played (bouncy, smooth, swingy, crisp) and what others are doing with the tune (drones, vamps, stops, harmonies).

-Articles by Eric J. Anderson on playing piano for contra dances
+Articles by Eric J. Anderson on playing piano for contra dances (Internet Archive versions)

 Notes on playing for contras